-For the years ended December 31, 2015 and 2014, management of the Foundation is not aware of any material uncertain tax positions to be accounted for in the consolidated financial statements under the principles of the Income Taxes topic of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC).
+For the years ended December 31, 2016 and 2015, management of the Foundation is not aware of any material uncertain tax positions to be accounted for in the consolidated financial statements under the principles of the Income Taxes topic of the FASB ASC.
 The Foundation recognizes interest and penalties, if any, related to unrecognized tax benefits in interest expense.

 All tax exempt entities are subject to review and audit by federal, state and other applicable agencies.
 Such agencies may review the taxability of unrelated business income, or the qualification of the tax-exempt entity under the Internal Revenue Code and applicable state statutes.
-With few exceptions, the Foundation is no longer subject to U.S. federal income tax examinations for years before 2012 or state income tax examinations for years before 2011.